szczyglis-dev/py-gpt/docs/source/security.rst

 * ``Restrict plugin file reads to working directory`` - enabled by default.
 * ``Restrict plugin file writes to working directory`` - enabled by default.

-When a restriction is enabled, plugin-mediated host filesystem access is limited to the user-facing ``%workdir%/data`` directory.
-PyGPT also allows its own internal ``%workdir%/tmp`` directory so application-managed temporary workflows can function without disabling filesystem protection.
+When a restriction is enabled, plugin-mediated host filesystem access is limited to the active conversation's user-facing ``data`` workdir.
+Normally this is ``%workdir%/data``.
+If the conversation belongs to a project with a custom data workdir, that project directory becomes the allowed data root for the operation.
+PyGPT also allows its own internal base-profile ``%workdir%/tmp`` directory so application-managed temporary workflows can function without disabling filesystem protection.
 Examples include audio input, HTML Canvas, Code Interpreter/IPython and Transcript working files.

-The ``tmp`` exception is internal to PyGPT; it does not make arbitrary directories outside the workdir available to plugins.
+The project override affects only the logical ``data`` root.
+The ``tmp`` exception remains tied to the base profile and does not make arbitrary directories outside the effective data workdir available to plugins.

 System commands
 ~~~~~~~~~~~~~~~